-Start saving for your child’s college education with a Florida 529 College Savings Plan.
-Open a new account during the 529 Summer Jump-Start Promotion to get up to $50 seeded into your account.
-This post is sponsored by the Florida Prepaid College Board, through my role as a Believer Blogger.
-All thoughts are my own.
+Open a new Florida 529 College Savings Plan during the 529 Summer Jump-Start Promotion to get up to $50 seeded into your account.
+This post is brought to you by Florida Prepaid College Plans.
+All opinions are my own.

 Summer is seriously flying by, and before we know it, it’s going to be back to school time again!